Jean-Louis Lefebvre de Cheverus: Bishop of Montauban

-On 13 January 1823, Pope Leo XII appointed Cheverus as bishop of Montauban in France.
+On 12 February 1823, King Louis XVIII proposed Cheverus as bishop of Montauban in France, an appointment which Pope Pius VII confirmed on 3 May 1823.
 The parishioners of Boston sent a petition to the pope asking him to rescind the appointment, but it was no use.
 Before leaving Boston, Cheverus gave away all of his personal possessions.
 He left Boston for New York City in September 1823; over 300 carriages escorted him out of Boston.

 During the voyage to France, his ship hit a reef in the English Channel and was temporarily grounded.
 After arriving in France, he traveled to Paris to have a private audience with the king before going to Montauban.
 His reputation as the former bishop of Boston resulted in great attention from crowds in France.Parts of Montauban were flooded in 1826, displacing hundreds of poor residents.
 Cheverus opened his episcopal palace to over 300 people.
-In 1834, Cheverus suffered a stroke, limiting his physical activity.